Assistant Director of the PSOM, Associate Professor of Voice

 BA, The College of William and Mary

-Soprano Valerie MacPhail has performed over 30 solo vocal recitals at colleges throughout the country.
+Soprano Valerie MacPhail has performed over 30 solo vocal recitals throughout the country.
 She frequently incorporates chamber pieces into her programs, collaborating with instrumental colleagues.
-She has enjoyed performing with clarinetist Karen Hill many times.
-Recent programs have included “Songs About Music”, “The Seasons in Song”, “Vocal Chamber Music”, and a multi-media, multi-performer exploration of songs on the poetry of Emily Dickinson.
-In recent years, she has traveled to Cuba and to China, where she gave several performances and presented vocal masterclasses to students and young professionals.
+Recent programs have included “Heartbreak, Humor, and Hope,” “The Seasons in Song”, “Vocal Chamber Music”, and a multi-media, multi-performer exploration of songs on the poetry of Emily Dickinsen.
+She has traveled to Cuba and to China, where she gave several performances and presented vocal masterclasses to students and young professionals.

-She has appeared with the South Carolina Opera Theatre, The Spartanburg Repertory Company, and the Converse Opera Theatre.
-Roles include the Countess in Mozart’s The Marriage of Figaro, Sister Constance in Poulenc’s Dialogues of the Carmelites, Lucy in Menotti’s The Telephone, and Donna Ximena in Gazzaniga’s Don Giovanni.
+She has appeared with the Spartanburg Philharmonic, most recently as soprano soloist in Beethoven’s Ninth Symphony.
+Opera roles include the Countess in Mozart’s The Marriage of Figaro, Sister Constance in Poulenc’s Dialogues of the Carmelites, Lucy in Menotti’s The Telephone, and Donna Ximena in Gazzaniga’s Don Giovanni.
 She created the role of Beatrix Trenholm in the world premiere of To Him Who Waits, by Dr. S. David Berry, Petrie School of Music faculty member and composer, and recently appeared in the world premiere of Troiades, also by Dr. Berry.
 Favorite musical theatre credits are the role of The Witch in Stephen Sondheim’s Into the Woods and Mrs. Nordstrom in Sondheim’s A Little Night Music.

-In the summer of 2017, Dr. MacPhail directed and taught at the Hub City Vocal Institute and at the South Carolina Governor’s School for the Arts and Humanities.
-She will be on the voice faculty for the Vocal Intensive Program at
+Dr. MacPhail directed and taught at the Hub City Vocal Institute in 2017 and 2018, and has served on the summer faculty for the South Carolina Governor’s School for the Arts and Humanities.